joejag/talk-mob_programming_and_lego/slides.md

 ---

-> All the brilliant people working on the same thing, at the same time, in the same space, and on the same computer.
+> All the brilliant people working on the same thing, at the same time, in the same space, and on the same computer --Woody Zuill
---Woody Zuill

 ---